niallthomson/eks-workshop-v2/website/docs/automation/gitops/argocd/access_argocd.md

 [...]
 ```

-For the purpose of this lab the Argo CD server UI has been exposed outside of the cluster using Kubernetes Service of `Load Balancer` type.
-To get the URL from Argo CD service run the following command:
+For the purpose of this lab the Argo CD server UI has been exposed outside of the cluster using a Kubernetes service to create a load balancer.
+To get the URL run the following commands:

 ```bash
 $ export ARGOCD_SERVER=$(kubectl get svc argocd-server -n argocd -o json | jq --raw-output '.status.loadBalancer.ingress[0].hostname')